TheGeeKing/Lock-pressed-keys/README.md

 # Lock pressed keys

- Set a key when pressed will lock previous keys in down position.
-Cool for games with no auto-run key.
+Define a key that, when pressed, locks the previous keys in the down position.
+Ideal for games without an auto run key.